 The developer should be looking to sell the individual units while the management team should look after the rights of the timeshare owners.
 The fact that they are both owned by the same firm means that the developer’s interests will always come first.
 In fact, they have even attempted to justify this conflict of interests in their annual report.

 In many cases, every managed resort owned by a developer is managed by a Home Owners Association (HOA).
 These HOA’s are run by a small board of directors and they are chosen via an election which all timeshare owners have the right to vote in.
 However, the contract may also state that the associations can have representatives appointed by the timeshare developer as well.
 This is important as it ensures the developer can vote in the HOA affairs, steering them in the direction the developer wants and needs them to go.

 An obvious part of this process is to ensure that the developer is hired as the management company for the development.
 This ensures they have complete control over the building and the units; despite a process designed to prevent this!
 If you look into this a little deeper you will also find that none of the appointed directors vote against the management firm.
 They are all there on behalf of the developer and are looking to take care of the developer’s interests.
 This means that there are no financial cross-checks on practices and procedures; allowing the developer and the management firm to overcharge and duplicate charges.
 In fact, some major developers appear to have maintained this situation for ALL of their timeshare resorts, leaving you, the timeshare owner, out of pocket.

-The Fidelity timeshare attorney network has decades of experience in legal timeshare cancellation.
-As a consumer, you have the right to be thoroughly informed about the product you are puchasing and to be protected from fraudulent or misleading information when making a buying decision.
+Fidelity timeshare lawyers have decades of experience in legal timeshare cancellation.
+As a consumer, you have the right to be thoroughly informed about the product you are purchasing and to be protected from fraudulent or misleading information when making a buying decision.
 The Fidelity timeshare attorney network makes expert representation affordable.